santogioia-scandit/data-capture-documentation/docs/sdks/web/add-sdk.md

 With these settings in place and the service worker correctly configured, you will be able to have a full offline scanning experience.

-:::note
+:::warning
-On iOS there’s a persisting issue while accessing the video stream inside a progressive web app.
+On iOS there’s a [persisting issue](https://bugs.webkit.org/show_bug.cgi?id=252465) while accessing the video stream inside a progressive web app.
 :::